gitdemont/IFCdata/README.md

 ## DETAILS

+Contains imaging flow cytometry data from 'ImageStream MkII (C)' cytometer ('Amnis(C)', part of 'Luminex(C)').

+Data examples are provided to illustrate how they can be handled by IFC package.

-Data files of UT7/EPO cells stained to study cell cycle data acquired on ImageStream MkII(C) cytometer (Amnis(C), part of Luminex(C)).
+They correspond to .rif, .cif and .daf files from UT7/EPO cells stained for cell cycle analysis.

 ## DISCLAMER